asier-gutierrez/remote-rest-eyes/README.md

-# Telerest your view while you telework!
+# Remote-rest your view while you remotework!